NetBeans Platform Maven Command Line Tutorial

 When you run the command, Maven will launch the application with the new module.

-This tutorial demonstrated how creating a NetBeans Platform application using Maven is not very different from creating an application using Ant.
-The major difference is understanding how the Maven POM controls how the application is assembled.
+This tutorial demonstrated how you can use the Maven command line to create NetBeans Platform applications.
 For more examples on how to build NetBeans Platform applications and modules, see the tutorials listed in the NetBeans Platform Learning Trail.

 See Also